mayankk2308/purge-wrangler/README.md

 $ ./purge-wrangler.sh
 ```

 You will be prompted to enter your account password for **superuser permissions**.
 On first-time use, the script will auto-install itself as a binary into `/usr/local/bin/`.
-This enables much simpler future use - simply type in `purge-nvda` in Terminal.
+This enables much simpler future use - simply type in `purge-wrangler` in Terminal.
 Note that versions prior to **3.0.0** do not have auto-install capability.

 ## Options
 The script provides users with a variety of options in an attempt to be as user-friendly as possible.